Drug Interactions between Champix and naproxen

 Interactions between your drugs

-There were no interactions found in our database between Champix and naproxen - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Champix and naproxen.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

-A total of 10 drugs (44 brand and generic names) are known to interact with Champix.
+A total of 7 drugs are known to interact with Champix.

-- Naproxen is a member of the drug class Nonsteroidal anti-inflammatory drugs.
+- Naproxen is in the drug class Nonsteroidal anti-inflammatory drugs.

 - Ankylosing Spondylitis